xavierfiechter/bitcoin-intro/README.md

 *Aim: Improve your backup so you are ready in-case bitcoin goes up in price or you decide to buy more.*

 1. Read the [Seed FAQ](https://github.com/6102bitcoin/FAQ/blob/master/seed.md)
-2. Pick a setup (e.g. Two full backups, one on papper one on stamped metal)
+2. Pick a setup (e.g. Two full backups, one on paper one on stamped metal)
 3. Implement your selected setup

 -----